 Compassion has a new home!

 To meet the needs of our clients, we don’t keep our focus internal, but proudly collaborate and affiliate with organizations and agencies in our community to provide the very best in HIV/AIDS care.
-We listen to our clients, understand their situations and help without judgement, wherever services are needed, whether in our clients’ homes, at clinics, or aboard the mobile health bus.
+We listen to our clients, understand their situations and help without judgement, wherever services are needed, whether in our clients’ homes, at clinics, or through outreach.

 Access to all